 To set the atmosphere, turn on some ocean sounds (Luke and I used this underwater soundscape generator).
 If you have Netflix, turn on one of the ocean episodes of Moving Art–it’s super relaxing and really brings the beach to your living room.

 One of the funnest parts of a beach party is having foods and drinks that remind you of summer.
 Luke and I had pineapple pizza, but if that’s not really your thing, hot dogs and hamburgers are also great choices for a main course.
 Or maybe there’s a totally different food that always reminds you of summer!

 Drinks should be fruity and refreshing.
 Luke and I had cucumber water and some soda.
 Fruit punch or lemonade are great choices too.
 If you’re going for more of an adult feel, try some hard lemonade or a mixer.

 Try to get snacks that are beach or ocean themed.
 Gold fish, blue jello, or even just some watermelon are good choices.
 Luke and I also had gummy sharks and served popcorn in sand pails.
-If you’re feeling adventurous, try making one of these cool beach themed recipes!
+If you’re feeling adventurous, try one of these yummy beach themed snacks!

 Beach Activity Ideas

 Games for a beach themed quarantine party really vary depending on the age group of the “party goers”, but there are a few games that are always fun for everyone.
 Limbo is always a great game, and you can easily set it up using a broom and a few chairs.
 Another idea is to set up some sort of net in your living room and play volleyball with an inflatable beach ball.